Dream stack for React dev

 8. Using libraries

 Take a look at this.
-Do you want to use a component library in two applications?
-Forget about
+Do you want to use a components library in two applications?
+Forget about npm install.
+All you need is a simple import statement.

 Who cares about configuring aliases for webpack?
 Certainly not you :D